+Bible reading.
 Of course, no devotional is a substitute for reading the Bible itself.
 If you have never read through the Bible, perhaps you could begin with a chapter of the New Testament every weekday, which would get you through the entire New Testament in a year.
 Or if you are ready to do more, you could add one Psalm a day and read through the Psalms twice in a year.
+If you read one chapter of Proverbs each day, you will read through the Proverbs in a month.
 If you wish to read the whole Bible in a year, read about three Old Testament chapters and one New Testament chapters a day.
+Try something different: A friend of mine says she starts her daily Bible reading in December, rather than January, so that she can read the Gospel of Matthew in the Christmas season.
 You may also want to consider using a new translation each year, so that you learn fresh insights.
 The Message and the New Living Translation are easy to read, but are not literal translations.
-The Holman Christian Standard Bible is an accurate, easy-to-read translation that sometimes chooses to be bold in using an alternate reading from the traditional translation of a text.
+Christian Standard Bible is a new revision of the Holman Christian Standard Bible; the CSB balances accuracy with clarity in reading.
+The English Standard Version is an accurate, literary translation that follows the traditional wording of scripture.

 May God bless you as you dig into His word and seek His heart in prayer!